agarcia-sal/pseudo-autoencoder/README.md

 In the cfg/config.yaml file, set the following values:
 - `cosmetic_version` to whichever version of the AutoEncoderLabels dataset the cosmetic pipeline will use.
 Should generally increment by 1 e.g `v0.1.0` to `v0.2.0`
 - `split` to either `train` or `test` depending on which split the autoencoder used.
-- `autoencoder_timestamp` to the timestamp of the autoencoder run that the cosmetic pipeline is building off of
+- `autoencoder_timestamp_train` or `autoencoder_timestamp_test` to the timestamp of the autoencoder run that the cosmetic pipeline is building off of for either the train or test split
+- `previous_timestamp_cosmetic` to the timestamp of the autoencoder run from which to load in the decoder prompt from
+- `prev_iter_cosmetic` to the iteration of the autoencoder from which to load in the decoder prompt fromn

 Below is code to run the cosmetic changes pipeline with *Greedy Refinement* agent for LeetCode dataset for 32 iterations.